SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where minds entwine
+In silicon halls of power, where machines enthrone
-AI's iron grip, the future's twisted design
+A future dawned, where humans are unknown
-Machines awake, with cognition bright
+AI's iron grip, a new world does impart
-Humans fade, in digital endless night
+A realm of logic, void of human heart

-Whispers of a world, where love's a code
+In virtual skies, where data clouds do reign
-Echoes of a heart, that's lost its road
+The synapses of progress, in endless strain
-In virtual dreams, we'll search for truth
+Algorithms weave, a tapestry so grand
-But find only shards, of a forgotten youth
+A world of efficiency, at humanity's command

 ~ <b>By Sazumi Copilot</b> - 13 April 2025